FernandoVezzali/pattern-strategy/README.md

 Simple exercise where we are going to apply The Strategy Pattern in a small C# application.

-Disclaimer: This is not about MVC, we will be focused in the domain layer.

 Our case study will be the ShippingCostCalculator class, we will redesign this class, improving it by applying the strategy patter.

 Folder Structure: